 The cards contain a new 11-character Medicare beneficiary identifier (MBI) that replaces the Social Security number-based health insurance claim number (HICN) used on the old cards.
 The congressional mandate to remove Social Security numbers from Medicare cards by April 2019 was included in the Medicare Access and CHIP Reauthorization Act (MACRA).

 Starting Jan.
 1, 2020, Medicare will only accept claims submitted with the MBI, though there will be limited exceptions for the use of HICNs, such as appeals and retrospective adjustments.
 Because this change has the potential to significantly affect practice workflows and revenue, practices should ensure that they are exclusively submitting claims containing MBIs ahead of the end of the HICN to MBI transition period on Dec.
 31.

 Follow this advice from the AMA to help your practice avoid payment delays and ease the transition for your senior patients.

 Here are nine steps your practice should take to ease the transition and avoid payment delays:

-- Alert your Medicare patients that they will be receiving new Medicare cards with their new MBIs.
+Alert your Medicare patients that they should have received new Medicare cards with their new MBIs.

-- Remind Medicare patients to confirm that the Social Security Administration has their correct address on file to ensure that they receive their new Medicare cards.
+If your Medicare patients did not receive their cards, request that your Medicare patients confirm that the Social Security Administration has their correct address on file.

-- Tell Medicare patients to bring their new Medicare cards to their next appointment after they receive it.
+Tell patients to bring their new Medicare cards to their next appointment after they receive it.